• Wildlife on the Road

 • A collision with some form of wildlife occurs, on average, every 39 minutes.

-• One out of every 17 car collisions involves wandering wildlife.
+• 1 out of every 17 car collisions involves wandering wildlife.

-• 89% of all wildlife collisions occur on two-lane roads.
+• 89% of all wildlife collisions occur on roads with 2 lanes.

 • 84% of all wildlife collisions occur in good weather on dry roads.